alexpeterhall/quotes/quotes.md

 "When there’s a piano to be moved, don’t reach for the stool." - Unknown "You are a great man; but how am I to know it, if fortune gives you no opportunity of showing your virtue?
 For a man cannot know himself without trial.
 No one ever learnt what he could do without putting himself to the test." - Seneca
 "Act as if what you do makes a difference.
-It does." - William James, psychologist (11 Jan 1842-1910)
+It does." - William James, psychologist (11 Jan 1842-1910) "Nothing ever comes to one, that is worth having, except as a result of hard work." - Booker T. Washington "The secret of joy is the mastery of pain." - Anais Nin, writer (21 Feb 1903-1977) "Not being able to govern events, I govern myself." - Michel de Montaigne, essayist (28 Feb 1533-1592)

 ## Death